-- Heat 1 tbsp. vegetable oil in a pan.
+- Heat vegetable oil in a pan.
 Fry white parts of the scallion in the oil for 10 minutes.
 Chop green parts of scallions finely and set aside.

 - Add sliced beef to the pan with the scallions.
-Sear the beef for 10 seconds and add a drizzle of the sukiyaki sauce.
-Fry the meat until it begins to brown; it should still be a little bit pink.
+Sear the beef for 10 seconds and add a drizzle of sukiyaki sauce.
+Fry the meat until it begins to brown; it should still be slightly pink.
 Remove from pot and set aside.

-- Remove the cover, add the beef back to the pot.
-Sprinkle with chopped scallions and enjoy with rice and egg yolk (if desired).
+- Remove the cover and add the beef back to the pot.
+Sprinkle with chopped scallions, and enjoy with rice and egg yolk (if desired).